-They say that a healthy intestine makes you happy, but what does that really mean?
+They say that a healthy gut makes you happy, but what does that really mean?
 If you want to answer this question, you have to think further than just a little indigestion or the occasional intolerance to certain foods or meals that you probably shouldn't have tried.
-The health of your intestines is important and plays a crucial role in the overall health of your entire body.
+The health of your gut is important and plays a crucial role in the overall health of your entire body.

-The upset bowel
+The upset gut